Iceland volcano: Travel warnings issued amid fears of eruption

 Icelandic authorities have declared a state of emergency after hundreds of small earthquakes have rocked the Reykjanes Peninsula - the island nation’s most populated region - for more than two weeks.

-Experts fear an imminent volcanic eruption and authorities have evacuated a town located nearby.
+Fagradalsfjall volcano has been threatening to erupt for days, Iceland's Met Office has said, adding that the likelihood of a volcanic eruption is high.

+Authorities evacuated almost 4,000 people from a town located nearby over the weekend and they have only briefly been allowed back since to collect their belongings.

-Despite lying just 10 miles north of the eruption site, Keflavik International Airport has not been closed and flights are still arriving and departing.
+Despite lying just 10 miles north of the eruption site, Keflavik International Airport - Iceland's main international airport - has not been closed and flights are still arriving and departing.

 If you are planning on travelling to or from the affected area, here are the full details on advice from European governments and which airlines are still operating flights.